dogweather/forkful/content/en/ruby/data-and-text-processing/editing-files-in-place-with-cli-one-liners.md

 weight: 32
 ---

-## What & Why?

-Editing files in-place with CLI (Command Line Interface) one-liners in Ruby allows you to modify files directly from your terminal, without needing to open them in an editor, make changes, and save them back.
-This technique is incredibly useful for quick modifications, batch updates, or automating repetitive tasks, saving both time and effort.

 ## How to:
 Ruby provides a straightforward way to edit files in-place right from the command line.
 Using Ruby's `-i` switch, you can tell Ruby to operate directly on the provided file(s).
 Let's play with a few examples to see how this works in real life.
 Imagine you have a file `greetings.txt` with the following content:

 ```